sifanexisted/sifanexisted.github.io/_pages/about.md

 News
 ======

+- **[9/2025]** Our work "Gradient Alignment in Physics-informed Neural Networks: A Second-Order Optimization Perspective" has been accepted to NeurIPS 2025.

 - **[09/2025]** Our paper "Micrometer: Micromechanics Transformer for Predicting Mechanical Responses of Heterogeneous Materials" is  accepted by CMAME.

 - **[08/2025]** Our paper "Sharp-PINNs: Staggered hard-constrained physics-informed neural networks for phase field modelling of corrosion" is  accepted by CMAME.

 - **[07/2025]** Our new paper "Simulating Three-dimensional Turbulence with Physics-informed Neural Networks" is now available on [arXiv](https://arxiv.org/abs/2507.08972).